Research Data Management: Good Scientific Practice applied to Data

 3. Archiving, sharing, publishing, and re-use

-- Which data shall be shared / published / archived where
+- Which data shall be shared / published / archived and where?

 - Access level (open / limited / closed)